 Creating Custom Clients¶

-Build and run the Mobile Development Kit client to connect to your SAP Cloud Platform mobile application.
+Build and run the Mobile Development Kit client to connect to your SAP Business Technology Platform mobile application.
 You can also package your app so that it can be posted to the Apple App Store, iOS Enterprise App Store or Google Play.

 Before building your Mobile Development Kit client, you must install the SDK dependencies.